Oil trades at multi-year highs on demand expectations

 "We have had those stock draws for a couple months, the market is heading in the right direction," Russell Hardy told the FT Commodities Global Summit.

-CEO of Trafigura Jeremy Weir told the same event there was a good chance prices could reach $100 a barrel because of falling reserves before the world reaches peak oil demand.
+Trafigura Chief Executive Jeremy Weir told the same event there was a good chance prices could reach $100 a barrel because of falling reserves before the world reaches peak oil demand.

 OPEC+ producers have been gradually relaxing record output curbs in recent months.

+"The decision by OPEC+ to be overly cautious in returning supply to the market, whether this is true caution or they are intentionally stoking oil prices higher, has been a main tenant in seeing $73 per barrel Brent," said Louise Dickson, oil markets analyst at Rystad Energy.

-Analysts polled by Reuters expect US crude stocks to have fallen for a fourth week in a row by about 3 million barrels.
-Official figures from the Energy Information Administration are due to be released on Wednesday.
+Analysts polled by Reuters expect US crude stocks to have fallen for a fourth week in a row, dropping by about 3 million barrels last week.
+Industry data is due at 4:30 p.m.
+Tuesday, followed by official figures on Wednesday morning.

-The Fed is getting ready to debate how and when to start tapering a massive asset-purchase programme that helped to support the US economy during the pandemic.
+The Fed is getting ready to debate how and when to start tapering a massive asset-purchase program that helped to support the US economy during the pandemic.